giaconi/make-it-done/README.md

-A simple to-do list that's simple, organised and easy to use.
+A simple task management app (a.k.a. to-do list) that's simple, organised and easy to use.

 Built with: